bonfus/muesr/docs/LiFePO4.rst

    :language: python

+(make sure you give the correct path, the cif file is in the muer example directory tree).
 The next step is the definition of the magnetic order.
 This can be done interactively during the script execution or programmatically.